 Schools (senior and junior), colleges, universities and special needs schools

 Organisations working with disengaged people and long term unemployed

-Our shows, with 4 cast and a facilitator, are a fusion of performance and interaction and tackle issues that affect people i.e. homophobia, transphobia bi-phobia, domestic abuse, racism, bullying, sexual health, healthy relationships and mental health.
+Our shows, with 4 cast and a facilitator, are a fusion of performance, forum theatre and interactive workshop that tackle issues that affect people i.e. homophobia, transphobia bi-phobia, domestic abuse, racism, bullying, sexual health, healthy relationships and mental health.

 Our shows explore stories of inequality and prejudice and then task our audiences to actively explore the issues and ‘try out’ solutions.
 All in our own unique style ensuring a safe atmosphere to empower audiences to discuss, explore, own the outcome and adopt embedded behavioural change.

 High numbers of young people.
 Worked with over 25,000 people in over 87 educational organisations throughout the last ten years of touring issue based interactive theatre.

 European Diversity Awards 2016 – Shortlisted as Community Project of the year.

 2017 – Nominated as Community Project of the year.

 National Diversity Awards 2018 – Nominated as Community Organisation.

 2017 & 2016 – Shortlisted as Community Organisation.